AdobeDocs/experience-manager-65.en/help/forms/using/adaptive-forms-best-practices.md

 * The **nosamplecontent** runmode is recommended only for author and not for the publish nodes.
 * Authoring of assets such as adaptive form, themes, templates, or cloud configurations are performed over Author nodes only, which can be published at the configured Publish nodes.
 For more information, see [Publishing and unpublishing forms and documents](https://experienceleague.adobe.com/docs/experience-manager-65/forms/publish-process-aem-forms/publishing-unpublishing-forms.html?lang=en)
-* Forms addon package is required for Authoring as well as for Publishing to support the document service operations; hence it can be considered as a dependency.
+* Forms addon package is required for Authoring and for Publishing to support the document service operations; hence it can be considered as a dependency.
 If you only want Forms related sample template, themes, and DOR packages, then you can download them from [aemforms-references-* packages](https://experienceleague.adobe.com/docs/experience-manager-65/forms/publish-process-aem-forms/publishing-unpublishing-forms.html?lang=en).

 For further information, see the best practices in [Introduction to authoring adaptive forms](/help/forms/using/introduction-forms-authoring.md).